appdotnet/api-spec/content/docs/resources/file/lifecycle.md

 Updates a specific [File](/docs/resources/file/) object.
 You can update a file by PUTing an object that matches the [File schema](/docs/resources/file/) with an HTTP header of `Content-Type: application/json`.
 The only keys that can be updated are `annotations`, `name` and `public`.
 Only the File owner can update a File.

+This endpoint currently works identically for the `PUT` and `PATCH` HTTP methods.

 <%= general_params_note_for "file" %>

 <%= endpoint "PUT", "files/[file_id]", "User"%>